 Remember earlier with the Samford Farmer’s Hall and how a committee was appointed to find a new venue for the town’s celebrations.
 Well, as the committee couldn’t agree on a suitable name, a split occurred that led to the purchase of two halls.
 Though both have stories to tell, the Public Hall fell into disrepair and was pulled down in 1936.

 Family-owned Weise’s General store has quite the story to tell on this heritage walk near Brisbane.
 Fred and Anne stocked just about everything the small, yet growing community would need and their son, George, built a garage next door.
-Anne was the first woman in Samford to receive her licence.
+Anne was the first woman in Samford to receive her license.

 Formed in 1952, First Office Jack Mitchell received the British Empire Medal in 1982 in recognition for his service to the Rural Fire Brigade, but he’s not the only one who volunteered his time.
 Find out more on the heritage trail walk near Brisbane.